 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 Day 1: Kuta

 Welcome to beautiful Bali!
 On day one, you’ll be collected from the airport and taken to your accommodation in Kuta.
-You’ll have the opportunity to meet the rest of the group and get your bearings and, depending on the time you arrive, you’ll have the afternoon to explore the town, chill out on the white sandy beaches, or try out a blissful Balinese massage (extra cost) before sitting down to a welcome dinner and relaxing with a few drinks in the evening.
+You’ll have the opportunity to meet the rest of the group and get your bearings and, depending on the time you arrive, you’ll have the afternoon to explore the town, chill out on the white sandy beaches, before sitting down to a welcome dinner and relaxing with a few drinks in the evening.

 Day 2: Uluwatu Temple

 Today, we'll visit the beautiful Uluwatu Temple that looks out over the sparkling Indian Ocean.
 After basking in the incredible views, we’ll hit the beach and enjoy a chilled-out surfing lesson with some local instructors.
 Spend some time riding the waves, before pulling out the glad rags and enjoying the famous Kuta nightlife.